kushwavez/acer-aspire-v5-591g-clover-efi/README.md

     - I suggest to boot with config_debug.plist because if anything will go wrong you’ll see the logs of what causing that.
     - In Clover press NUM 0 or select “Options” below the partitions, select “Configs”, then select “config_debug.plist”
 - Install macOS
-    - Don’t forget to boot from your USB after restarts o If you install Big Sur boot from Preboot only!
+    - Don’t forget to boot from your USB after restarts
+        - If you install Big Sur boot from Preboot only!
-- After installing you need to mount your USB’s EFI and your System Drive’s EFI then copy the CLOVER and BOOT folder to your System Drive’s EFI  o (again, if there is no EFI folder, you need to create it first)
+- After installing you need to mount your USB’s EFI and your System Drive’s EFI then copy the CLOVER and BOOT folder to your System Drive’s EFI
+    - (again, if there is no EFI folder, you need to create it first)
 - Unmount and remove your USB Installer and restart your system

 ## Post Installation